What Are The Different Types of Team Development Models? - HRDQ

 • Interpersonal relationships: Every team member must develop relationships with the other team members, and it's essential that they can trust each other and communicate effectively.

-If you are dealing with a team that seems to have no direction or is struggling to hit their goals, the GRPI model might be helpful to turn them from dysfunctional to functional.
+If you are working with a team that appears to have no direction or is struggling to meet its goals, the GRPI model may help transform them from a dysfunctional to a functional team.

 The LaFasto and Larson Model